kostaskougios/terminal21-restapi/Readme.md

 ## Version 0.30

-- apps can now run on the server
+- apps can now run on the server + server management bundled apps
 - session builders refactoring for more flexible creation of sessions
+- QuickTabs

 ## Version 0.21